Ohio Medicaid Definition

 For Ohio residents, 65 and over who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 Unfortunately, Qualified Income Trusts do not assist one with extra assets in qualifying for Medicaid.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above option cannot assist one in reducing their extra assets.
-However, one can “spend down” assets by spending excess assets on non-countable assets, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.
+However, one can “spend down” assets by spending excess assets on ones that are non-countable, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.